-TURMERIC – the REAL Spice of Life
+Turmeric Health Benefits – The REAL Spice of Life

 If a drug company could patent turmeric, it would be more popular and lucrative than Viagra and aspirin combined.

-The short list of benefits shown in controlled scientific studies and long term population analysis includes prevention and treatment in:
+The shortlist of benefits shown in controlled scientific studies and long term population analysis includes prevention and treatment in:

 • Inflammation